wenqinduke/gh-app-starter-python/README.md

 # Python GitHub App

-This app is meant to serve as an application to help you onboard to the GitHub ecosystem and start using Webhooks.
+This app is meant to serve as an application to help you onboard to the GitHub ecosystem and start using GitHub Apps.

 ## How to set it up and use it
 * Clone/Fork this repo